...

 Key Features:

-• Real time internet browsing for up to date information
+• Real-time internet browsing for up-to-date information

 • Direct citations with clickable links to original sources